Are There Correlations in the HAWC and IceCube High Energy Skymaps Outside the Galactic Plane?

 We use the publicly-available data from the HAWC 3HWC point source catalog to obtain the signal significance for point source detection in each pixel, using data from 1523 days of operation~\cite{HAWC:2020hrt}.
-The signal significance is the square of a test statistic given by $TS = 2 \ln ({\cal L}_{s+b}/{\cal L}_b)$, where ${\cal L}_b$ is the likelihood of the HAWC data given the HAWC background model, and ${\cal L}_{s+b}$ is the likelihood of the best fit model of background plus a point source with energy spectrum $\propto E^{-2.5}$, with the normalization as a free parameter\footnote{The signal significance is reported with a negative sign if the best fit signal model has a negative signal normalization.}.
+The signal significance is the square of a test statistic given by $TS = 2 \ln ({\cal L}_{s+b}/{\cal L}_b)$, where ${\cal L}_b$ is the likelihood of the HAWC data given the HAWC background model\footnote{{For a point source search, the HAWC collaboration estimates background (dominated by misidentified hadronic cosmic rays) using the ``direct integration" method detailed in Ref.~\cite{TibetGamma:1999vbk}.
+The background rate in any region of sky is found by convolving an isotropic but time-dependent background rate with an acceptance factor which depends on the orientation with respect to the detector.
+Both of these factors are derived from HAWC data.}}, and ${\cal L}_{s+b}$ is the likelihood of the best fit model of background plus a point source with energy spectrum $\propto E^{-2.5}$, with the normalization as a free parameter\footnote{The signal significance is reported with a negative sign if the best fit signal model has a negative signal normalization.}.
 Since the test statistic in each pixel is $\chi^2$-distributed with one degree of freedom~\cite{HAWC:2020hrt}, the sum of the test statistic in 139 pixels should be $\chi^2$-distributed with 139 degrees of freedom.
 To demonstrate this, we draw $10^4$ sets of 139 random sky locations between declinations $0$ and $-30^\circ$ (excluding the Galactic plane) and histogram the summed test statistics.
 In Figure~\ref{fig:chi_dis}, we show the histogram of summed test statistics for the random sky regions (blue) and the result for the 139 sky locations containing PeV neutrino candidates (orange line).
 For comparison, we also plot a $\chi^2$-distribution with 139 degrees of freedom (red curve), and the $\chi^2$-distribution which is a best fit to the histogram (black curve).
 The best fit $\chi^2$-distribution is for 143 degrees of freedom, similar to our expectations for the behavior of the test statistic.\footnote{It is not surprising that there is a slight deviation between the distribution of the summed test statistic and the expected distribution under the background-only hypothesis, since there may be point sources in this region (that is, between declinations of $0$ and $-30^\circ$, excluding the Galactic plane).} The green and yellow bands are the $68\%$ and $95\%$ containment bands of the best fit $\chi^2$-distribution.
 We see that the test statistic obtained from the sky locations containing the IceCube neutrino candidates fits well inside the $68\%$ containment band, indicating that there is no statistical preference for point sources within these regions.